hanseaston/personal-website/content/projects/UMessage.md

 github: ''
 external: 'https://courses.cs.washington.edu/courses/cse332/19wi/assignments/projects/p2/spec2.pdf'
 tech:
   - Java
   - Data structure

 company: ''
 showInProjects: true
 ---

-Improved the back-end of a chat application using several self-implemented dictionaries, including AVL Tree, Hash Table, Hash Trie Map, etc. Added auto-correction, auto-complete, and word-suggestion features using multiple sorting algorithms on an imported dictionary.
+I enhanced the back-end of a chat application by implementing several custom data structures, including AVL Trees, Hash Tables, Hash Trie Maps, and more.
+These data structures were used to optimize various features within the application.
+Additionally, I introduced auto-correction, auto-complete, and word-suggestion functionalities by integrating multiple sorting algorithms with an imported dictionary.